 Our crew of adventurers consisted of two adults, three teenagers, and a frisky German Shepherd.
 Aside from the excessive amount of food we had packed to keep the kids happy, our camping set-up was relatively simple.
 We pitched the tents, hung the hammock, and headed down to the lake.
 The pup and I meandered through the campgrounds, choosing to hike down to the lake from the C loop.
 Dogs are welcome at Emerald Lake State Park, but they’re not allowed on the beach or in the picnic areas.
 This suited us fine, and we set out to explore.

-The Trails at Emerald Lake State Park
+Hiking at Emerald Lake State Park

 The trails, like the campground, were nearly empty— unless of course, you want to count toads, newts, chipmunks, and songbirds.
 Over the course of our two-day visit, we explored every single trail on the map.
 We were surprised by the diversity of the trails, but not the beauty — we explored meadows bursting with wildflower blooms, cool ancient forests, and wetlands teeming with life.
 Here are our favorite Emerald Lake Trails and some highlights of each: